A tunable population timer in multicellular consortia: Introduction

-Microbial consortia are mixed populations of microorganisms, in particular bacteria, that exhibit division of labor among different species or strains.
-Extensive efforts have been devoted in recent years to engineer synthetic consortia \citep{BRENNER2008,pai2009engineering}, pushing the development of distributed computation systems \citep{tamsir2011robust,regot2011distributed,sole2013expanding}.
-Under this approach, individual circuit components such as logic gates or small networks motifs are implemented in distinct cell subpopulations, and connected between them by using extracellular signals to transfer information.
 Cell-cell communication in this context is usually based on the quorum sensing systems of gram-negative bacteria \citep{papenfort2016quorum}.
-These systems commonly consist in an enzyme that produces AHL (acil-homoserin-lactone), a family of chemical compounds with the ability to diffuse through cellular membranes, bind to a transcription factor and thereby regulate gene expression.
+These systems are commonly based on an enzyme that produces AHL (acyl-homoserine lactone), a family of chemical compounds with the ability to diffuse through cellular membranes, bind to a transcription factor, and thereby regulate gene expression.
 In the distributed computing scenario, the sender and receiver circuit modules that produce and sense AHL, respectively, are placed in different bacterial strains \citep{regot2011distributed,tamsir2011robust}.
 Even though this sender-receiver framework allows to implement systems with the ability to self-regulate and process information collectively, they lack a component that actively degrades the chemical signal in the medium.
 This implies that when the sender strain is turned off, the chemical substance that transfers the information may disappear very slowly if it is relatively stable.
 This limits the ability of the circuit to process time-dependent information.
 Therefore, the consortium should include a strain that degrades the chemical signal \citep{danino2010synchronized,prindle2012sensing,Silva:2017aa}.